MSXYZ-GenAI/comfyui-msxyz/README.md

 ⚠️ Important Note

+This implementation is not NVIDIA’s native Deep Learning Anti-Aliasing (DLAA).
-This is a DLAA-inspired hybrid post-processing approach designed specifically for ComfyUI, rather than a port of NVIDIA’s native DLAA.
-It focuses on achieving superior visual quality without the limitations of real-time engine constraints.
+It is a DLAA-inspired hybrid post-processing approach designed for ComfyUI workflows, focusing on visual quality rather than real-time engine constraints.

 ---